Promise and async/await Guide: How to Read JavaScript Async Code Clearly

 }

-Does async/await make code synchronous
+Does async/await make code synchronous?

-When Promise chains or async/await fit better
+When should you use Promise chains or async/await?

 For example:

-• long sequential flow -> async/await often reads better
+• long sequential flow: async/await often reads better

-• combining several async operations -> Promise.all() may feel more natural
+• combining several async operations: Promise.all() may feel more natural

 Common mistakes